frictionlessdata/frictionless-py/docs/target/extracting-data/README.md

 ## Extraction Options

-All the `extract` fuctions accept only one common argument:
+All the `extract` fuctions accept those common argument:
 - `process`: it's a function getting a row object and returning whatever is needed as an ouput of the data extraction e.g. `lambda row: row.to_dict()`
+- `stream`: instead of reading all data into memory it will return row stream(s)

 **Package/Resource**